AaronT0712/SDE/面试/BQ/4 - 发现面对一个复杂问题，深入分析（Dive Deep），找出根因并解决.md

 ------

 **Situation:**
-In our Flow project, I optimized the framework’s performance by adjusting the MySQL connection pool.
+It was the AaronFlow project and I finished most part of development.
 However, during load testing with **wrk**, I observed that the performance wasn’t as high as expected and also, the CPU usage was highly unstable.
-After using commands and performance manager, I found that there is a sudden spikes in CPU load, indicating that something deeper was affecting the system.
+After using command-Line and performance manager, I found that there is a sudden spikes in CPU load, indicating that something deeper was affecting the system.

 **Task:**
-I was determined to uncover the  cause of these performance issues.
-Although I had already applied standard optimizations like setting up connection pools, I suspected that a more complex underlying issue was at play—likely on the server side—so I needed to dive deep into the system's behavior and identify the specific problem affecting CPU stability and overall performance.
+Although I had already applied standard optimizations like adjusting MySQL connection pools, there was still no significant improvement.
+I suspected that a more complex underlying issue was at play—likely on the server side—so I needed to dive deep into the system's behavior and identify the specific problem affecting CPU stability and overall performance.

 **Action:**